 The shift of people’s general life to a computerised way of being has seen a rise in so-called digital banks.
 These are financial institutes that operate wholly online, using an app to deal with people’s banking needs.
 They’ve naturally become a popular thing for bettors to use, allowing them to keep the betting finances separate from the normal life.

 As the world of gambling has come under fire in general, however, the various digital banks that are the most popular have begun to take different approaches to whether they’ll support the ability to use them for betting.
-There’s also a question around whether or not they’ll still be valid if credit cards are banned for betting in the future.

 Update: April 2020 – Pre-Paid Debit Cards & Gambling

 Shortly after this post was first published the UK Gambling Commission introduced the long expected Credit Card ban, but in a shock twist also included pre-paid debit cards in the new rules.
 This has large ramifications for the Digital banks as it means that their pre-paid cards will no longer be accepted by the bookies.

 Some of the digital banks have responded by issued regular debit cards rather than their troublesome pre-paid counterparts.
 For example, Revolut now offer the option of a Visa Debit Card which we have tested and found still works with a major online gambling site:

 The information from the original article below still applies, however there is now an additional twist that not all cards issued by the Digital Banks can be used so you’ll need to make sure your card isn’t a pre-paid number.
 You can see which banks offer what type of cards in the table below.